GigMate/our_repository/BETA_LAUNCH_PLAN.md

 - Please report any bugs or issues you find
 - Your feedback shapes the final product

-Questions?
-Reply to this email or contact: support@gigmate.us
+QuestionsReply to this email or contact: support@gigmate.us

 Welcome to GigMate!